 2 to 3 hours).
 It's SO much easier to clean up than puppy pads.

-back to haunt you.
-I will send a potty training protocol email that I have used for my dog training clients for 23
+k to haunt you.
+I will send a potty training protocol email that I have used for my dog training clients for 29 years.

 I also recommend buying a bag of the litter pellets and putting some of them in your yard where you'd like the pup

 to go potty...the smell of the litter will draw them to the area.
 It is just paper pellets and will biodegrade...don't put